doctorfree/nvim-lazyman/README.md

   show_alias "${nvimdir[0]}"
 }
 [ "$quiet" ] || {
-  printf "\n\nRun 'lazyman' with no arguments for an interactive menu system\n\n" }
+  printf "\nRun 'lazyman' with no arguments for an interactive menu system" printf "\nRun 'lazyman -F' for the Lazyman Configuration menu\n" }

 [ "$tellme" ] || {